-With exceptional education and the integrity to do the right thing for her patients, Dr. Margaret Radziszeski practices Functional Dentistry.
+With exceptional education and the integrity to do the right thing for her patients, Dr. Margaret Radziszeski practices functional dentistry.
 This is a philosophy of looking at the “whole picture” and finding the root cause when treating dental problems.
-Myofunctional Therapy is often incorporated into Functional Dentistry to address issues with muscle function and improve the overall health of the masticatory system.
-In Functional Dentistry, the dentist becomes the physician of the entire masticatory system (all parts involved in chewing).
+Myofunctional Therapy is often incorporated into functional dentistry to address issues with muscle function.
+This therapy can also improve the overall health of the masticatory system (all parts involved in chewing).

 What is Functional Dentistry?